Catching a Marmot on the Tomten Farm

 Havahart® Is There for You

 If you have a pest control problem that you are not sure how to handle, contact our Customer Care team to find out which product would be right for your situation.
-We can be reached through our website or by calling 1-855-5-HAVAHART, Monday through Friday 8:00 AM to 7:00 PM, and Saturday between 9:00 AM and 5:00 PM.
+We can be reached through our online contact form or by calling 1-855-5-HAVAHART.

 Sign up for our eNewsletter for pest control tips and alerts to special offers for our products.
 By doing so, you will even receive a special discount on your first online order.